polygoncoin/OpenSwoole-Microservices/Rules-For-SQL-Configuration.md

 ## Available configuration options for Supplement

-> Here one can configure and collect payload to perform customized operations (for Supplement folder in public_html)
+> Here one can configure and collect payload to perform customized operations (for Supplement folder)

 ```PHP
 //return represents root for sqlResults